BrendanCooney/the-ultimate-gamers-quiz/README.md

 ## Media:
-The only image used in this project is the logo.
+The Bannners are a new edition and incorporate the logo.
 There are however media queries created to make sure all flex boxes and the gaming area are totally responsive.

 ## Technologies Used